Frances Farmer: 1942–1949: Legal troubles and psychiatric confinement

-In January 1945, Farmer's father brought her to stay at her aunt's ranch in Yerington, Nevada.
+In January 1945, Farmer's father took her to stay at her aunt's ranch in Yerington, Nevada.
 During her stay, Farmer ran away from the residence.
 She was discovered several days later at a movie theater in Reno, and returned by police to her aunt's home.
 Several months later, on May 18, 1945, Lillian filed for a sanity hearing for Farmer after she ran away from their home in Seattle.
 The hearing was held on May 21, during which the court ruled that Farmer was to be recommitted to Western State Hospital.
 She remained an inmate of the hospital for the next five years, with the exception of a brief parole in 1946.
 Throughout her internment, Farmer remained in the high-security ward for the hospital's "violent" patients.
 Her treatment at Western State was subject to significant public and critical discussion in the years after her death.